Why are church games important? Are games too “unserious” for Sundays? Keep reading for insights about the role of play at church and Sunday school.

 1. Games create an optimal learning environment.

-In other words, they are placed between what they already know and what they are being challenged to learn.
+In other words, they are between what they already know and what they are being challenged to learn.
 In this zone, church games effectively help students learn God’s Word.

 2. Games help kids learn to persist.

-Kids must apply God’s Word to their every day life.
-Through games you can place kids in real-life situations where they have to live out what they’ve just learned.
+Kids must apply God’s Word to their everyday life.
+Through games, you can place kids in real-life situations where they have to live out what they’ve just learned.